grip-on-software/data-gathering/README.md

     and later.
 - Jenkins: Works with LTS versions.
 - Quality-time: Works with version 5.9.0 and later.
-Note that internal API is used, so support may break, tested with 5.12.0-rc1.
+Note that internal API is used, so support may break, tested with version 5.12.0.
 - SonarQube: Works with version 8.0 and later.
 Organization support for SonarCloud included; for later versions, you may need to set the URL to a specific component to avoid collecting from the entire instance.
 Note that